Mark Felt: Early life and career

 Born on August 17, 1913, in Twin Falls, Idaho, Felt was the son of Rose R. Dygert and Mark Earl Felt, a carpenter and building contractor.
 His paternal grandfather was a Free Will Baptist minister.
 His maternal grandparents were born in Canada and Scotland.
-Through his maternal grandfather, Felt was descended from Revolutionary War general Nicholas Herkimer of New York.
+Through his maternal grandfather, Felt was collaterally descended from Revolutionary War general Nicholas Herkimer of New York.

 After graduating from Twin Falls High School in 1931, Felt attended the University of Idaho in Moscow.
 He was a member and president of the Gamma Gamma chapter of the Beta Theta Pi fraternity, and received a Bachelor of Arts degree in 1935.

 Felt then went to Washington, D.C., to work in the office of Democratic U.S. Senator James P. Pope.
 In 1938, Felt married Audrey Robinson of Gooding, Idaho, whom he had known when they were students at the University of Idaho.
 She had come to Washington to work at the Bureau of Internal Revenue.
-Their wedding was officiated by the chaplain of the United States House of Representatives, the Rev. Sheara Montgomery.
-Audrey died by suicide on July 20, 1984; she and Felt had two children, Joan and Mark.
+Their wedding was officiated by the chaplain of the United States House of Representatives, the Rev. James Shera Montgomery.

 Felt stayed on with Pope's successor in the Senate, David Worth Clark (D-Idaho).
 He attended the George Washington University Law School at night, earning his J.D. degree in 1940, and was admitted to the District of Columbia Bar in 1941.

 Upon graduation, Felt took a position at the Federal Trade Commission but did not enjoy his work.
 His workload was very light, and he was assigned to investigate whether a toilet paper brand, called "Red Cross", was misleading consumers into thinking it was endorsed by the American Red Cross.
 Felt wrote in his memoir:

 My research, which required days of travel and hundreds of interviews, produced two definite conclusions: